 Gender: A social construct used to classify a person as a man, woman, or another identity.
 Fundamentally different from the sex one is assigned at birth.

 Gender Identity: The internal perception of gender, and how you see or label yourself.

 Intersex: A person whose sex characteristics don’t fit within the medical confines of female or male.

 Lesbian: A woman attracted to people of the same gender.

 Queer: Historically, this was a derogatory slang term used to identify LGBTQ+ people.
 It has been embraced and reclaimed by the LGBTQ+ community as a symbol of pride, representing all individuals who fall out of the gender and sexuality norms.

-Straight: A person who is attracted to people of a different gender than themselves; often referred to as heterosexual.
+Straight: A person who is attracted to people of a different gender; often referred to as heterosexual.

 Trans: A person whose gender identity and sex assigned at birth do not match.

 © Gillian McInerney and Alphabet Soup, 2021.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Gillian McInerney and alphabetsoup.blog with appropriate and specific direction to the original content.